Learning to spin wool in Oaxaca with a skilled weaver who works for MZ Fair Trade.

 Do you enjoy hiking or diving?
 Do you enjoy laying on the beach with a cocktail?
 Do you enjoy trying interesting new foods?
 Do you like visiting modern art museums?
 You have preferences, likes and dislikes.
 You should honor them when you travel.

 We talk about traveling to find ourselves.
 But where do you even start that quest with such a wide-open field?
-You need to make a choice, any choice, or else you will find yourself among the hordes, wondering when the transformation is supposed to start.
+You need to make a choice, any choice, or else you will find yourself among the hordes, wondering when the personal transformation is supposed to start.

 More importantly, people who enjoy “travel” are amateurs of everything, familiar with none, and they are dangerous.
 They are the ones who try to hike one of the most dangerous trails in the world in Hawaii in sandals and have to be helicoptered out when they twist their ankle.
 They’re the ones that fall off a cliff trying to take a selfie.
 They’re the ones that hurt wildlife by touching, grabbing, interacting or even riding on animals in the wild, in crowded cities, and on so-called sanctuaries.
 Because they haven’t taken an interest in anything beyond booking plane tickets and hotel rooms, they don’t know what they don’t know, and will fall for anything shiny that is offered to them.